 DENTAL PLAN

 The Dental Care plan provides coverage for a wide range of dental services, from your regular check-ups to major procedures such as root canals and crowns.
-Even if your spouse or dependent children are already enrolled under your spouse plan, you may also enroll in the CISVA plan, provided the other plan allows double coverage.
+Even if your spouse or dependent children are already enrolled under your spouse plan, you may also enroll in the RCAV plan, provided the other plan allows double coverage.

 DISABILITY

 These benefits are available to eligible employees and provide salary replacement (wage-loss) benefits for a specified period to employees who are disabled due to injury or sickness.
-Once the applicable documents have been completed in full, please send them to the Benefits Administration Office.The original copy is no longer required.
+Once the applicable documents have been completed in full, please send them to the Benefits Office.The original copy is no longer required.

-NOTE: Please ATTACH a copy of your employee’s JOB DESCRIPTION with the Employer Statement to help Canada Life assess the employee’s ability to return to work.
+NOTE: Please attach a copy of your employee’s JOB DESCRIPTION with the Employer Statement to help Canada Life assess the employee’s ability to return to work.

 LIFE AND OPTIONAL LIFE INSURANCE

-Mandatory for all eligible CISVA employees, Basic Group Life provides benefits to your designated beneficiary in the event of your death for whatever cause.
+Mandatory for all eligible employees, Basic Group Life provides benefits to your designated beneficiary in the event of your death for whatever cause.
 Spouses and dependent children are not covered under this plan.
-Please forward this completed document directly to the Benefits Administration Office on the occasion of a Life claim (including an Optional Life claim).
+Please forward this completed document directly to the Benefits Office on the occasion of a Life claim (including an Optional Life claim).
 There are additional documents that need to accompany this attachment.
 Therefore, DO NOT forward this claim directly to the Group Life Department as indicated on the claim form.

 OUT-OF-COUNTRY/PROVINCE CLAIM